timsliu/pycli/README.md

 front end is also responsible for generating the model configuration files used by the C++ climate model.

-Users wishing to learn more about writing models in PyCli should read the `README` in this folder.

 ### tex
 This directory contains typeset documents describing how the C++ climate model backend works.
 Users interested in the science and mathematics behind the model should read this document.

-### pyvisual
+### vis
-This directory contains the installation of the `basemap` library used for generating temperature maps.
-This folder also has the visualization suite responsible for parsing temperature files and generating temperature maps.
+This directory contains the visualization suite for creating plots and temperature maps.
+Users interested in changing or adding output plots should modify files in this folder.

+### spectrum
+The `spectrum` directory includes several Python programs that were used to calculate physical constants related to atmospheric infrared absorption for the backend climate model.
+The file `pycli.pdf` in the `tex` folder has more details on these calculations.

+### research
+This directory contains several papers and textbook chapters that were referenced to create the backend climate change model.

+## images
+Images used in this `README.md` file are stored in the `images` directory.

 ## Planned features